Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 #### moveMouseOver

-Moves mouse over link or button or any node found by css
+Moves mouse over link or button or any node found by CSS or XPath

  * param $link